tianocore-docs/edk2-FdfSpecification/2_fdf_design_discussion/22_flash_description_file_format.md

 be used; only these system environment variables are permitted to start the path of the included file.

-Files specified by `!include` statements may not contain `!include` statements.

 Statements in !include files must not break the integrity of the FDF file, the included file is read in by tools in the exact position of the file, and is functionally equivalent of copying the contents of the included file and